thiagomrvieira/server-info/README.md

 1. Clone the repository to your local machine.
 2. Set up the backend API:
    - Install PHP and Laravel.
-   - Configure the database connection in the `.env` file.
    - Migrate the database tables using Laravel's migration command.
    - Run the Laravel development server.
 3. Set up the frontend: